-My name is Trish and my husband is Jim of Dakine Shiba Inu's and I sued to be Dakine Siberian Huskies but now only focus on Shiba Inus and have two quality Siberian Huskies for stud service who are our breeding.
+My name is Trish and my husband is Jim of Dakine Shiba Inu's and Siberian Huskies.

 We are based out of Oregon.
-Welcome to my passion and my love of dogs and working with them I have knowledge of training/health/genetics/reproductive/behavior and have over 25 years of experience working with dogs.
+Welcome to my passion and my love of dogs and working with them I have knowledge of training/health/genetics/reproductive/behavior and have over 35 years of experience working with dogs.
 Many years of studying and first-hand experiences.
-I have been A expert Speaker for The Ultimate Dog Summit 2019 airing Nov 2019 link above takes you there scroll down the page to see my interview link for the Summitt.
+I have been A expert Speaker for The Ultimate Dog Summit 2019 airing Nov 2019 link above takes you there and scroll down the page to see my interview link for the Summitt.
 I was the breeder Chosen, hunted down, and scouted out by The Taming of the Wild Crew.
 They have been featured on TV for dog training and they also have a Dog radio show.
-Also chosen and Featured By SDVoyager and Interviewed by Waggly Dog (This is no longer published online was done several years ago.)and the Shout Out Social of CA and the Shoutout of AZ, I am also a Speaker for Classrooms and Dog Events, etc. Dogs are my life and my passion since I was a very young girl.
-Growing up studying, learning, taking dog training classes, Vet Tech course, hands-on breeder/show experience with some of the most difficult breeds to raise, Side by side study with Vetranarians learning and absorbing knowledge.
+Also chosen and Featured By SDVoyager and Interviewed by Waggly Dog (This is no longer published online but was done several years ago.)and the Shout Out Social of CA and the Shoutout of AZ as well as the Canvas Rebel, I am also a Speaker for Classrooms and Dog Events, etc. Dogs are my life and my passion and my hobby since I was a very young girl.
+Growing up.
+I was always studying, learning, taking dog training classes, Vet Tech course, hands-on breeder/show experience with some of the most difficult breeds to raise, Side by side study with Vetranarians learning and absorbing knowledge.
 I have a great love and respect for the late DVM Hank Anderson of Junction City Oregon, whom I had the pleasure of knowing and learning from for years his great impact on my life will always be treasured.
+From the countless hrs, I spent gleening Knowledge from him on health and breeding.
 I have also become an expert in Artificial insemination.
-So many life studies and experiences have all given me a wealth of knowledge of dog behavior and breeding and raising of dogs.
+So many life studies and experiences have all given me a wealth of knowledge of dog behavior and the breeding and raising of dogs.

-The name Da Kine comes from my love of Maui Hawaii meaning is an expression in Hawaiian Pidgin " The Kind".
-Chosen after Spending years there on the Island as my home, it is one of my favorite sayings used on the Island and so it is "Dakine" Shiba Inus".
+The name Dakine comes from my love of Maui Hawaii meaning is an expression in Hawaiian Pidgin " The Kind".
+Chosen after Spending years there on the Island as my home, it is one of my favorite sayings used on the Island and so it is "Dakine" Shiba Inus and Siberian Huskies".
 The Kind.
-So this is why I chose this unique name for my Shiba Inu dogs.
+So this is why I chose this unique name for my Shiba Inu and Siberian Husky dogs.
 I was an Island girl for a few years and love the Hawaiian way and culture.
 So this is why I chose Dakine for the name of our crew.

 I have shown Siberian Huskies and Shiba's years ago, but moved to Maui and had to part with all my dogs.
-(I had both Shiba's and Siberians back then) so Due to the heavy restrictions and quarantine on the Island for it is Rabies free.
-Fortunately, I was only on Maui a few short years and after returning to Oregon I picked up where I left off finding all the precious lines I adore to work with.
-I have only a few Select dogs and I love it I only have what can live with me.
-Only one Siberian male.
-I personally no longer raise Siberian Huskies for my bad back and health and need to travel make it too hard.
-I do have a Siberian that I stud out and so does my daughter both our my breeding.
+(I had both Shiba's and Siberians back then) so Due to the heavy restrictions and quarantine on the Island, it is Rabies-free.
+Fortunately, I was only on Maui for a few short years and after returning to Oregon I picked up where I left off finding all the precious lines I adore to work with.
+I have only a few select dogs and I love it I only have what can live with me or my daughter as family members no more ever.

 Dogs are my hobby for sure.
 Keeping it small is good.
-You stay focused and the dogs and they get what they need, FAMILY DAILY living in our home with us, as well as Getting ran, biked, and walked they love their life. with us as their pack.
-We will someones I have a pup we are growing up while we are replacing an adult but we usually only have 7 dogs tops in our home and in our RV.
+You stay focused and the dogs and they get what they need, FAMILY DAILY living in our home with us, as well as getting ran, biked, and walked they love their life. with us as their pack.
+We sometimes have a pup we are growing up with while we are replacing an adult but we usually only have 6 dogs tops in our home and in our RV.
 All others live with our Daughter and Co Breeder and they may come to us when they have a litter.
 We believe in keeping it small, focused and every dog needs to be a valid family member full time 7 is our top limit in our home :) and only a few litters per year for it is hard work doing it properly and takes a lot out of you.

 I personally have AKC titled several Dogs, as well as International, titled many dogs over the years.
 Showing several different breeds for other breeders as well.
 It is a fun hobby when you have the time.